jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

 - 4.1.18 Monitoring and management (e.g., network observability, traffic flow/shaping, capacity management, fault detection and handling)
   - **Monitoring and management**: tools, practices, and processes aimed at ensuring the availability, performance, and reliability of computer networks, systems, and services; monitoring and management includes performance and security monitoring, configuration management, log management, alerting and notification, reporting and analytics etc.
   - **Network observability**: ability to gain insights into the functionality of the network
-  - **Traffic flow/shaping**: means controlling the movement of packets within a network to optimize performance, prioritize critical traffic, and enforce policies; for instance prioriting protocols/traffic like VoIP
+  - **Traffic flow/shaping**: means controlling the movement of packets within a network to optimize performance, prioritize critical traffic, and enforce policies; for instance prioritizing protocols/traffic like VoIP
   - **Capacity management**: monitoring and planning network resources to ensure they meet current and future demand; this is becoming less important as more organizations move to the cloud (which provides resources on-demand)
   - **Fault-detection and handling**: appropriately handling issues by identifying and diagnosing problems using methods like automatic remediation, manual intervention, IR etc